Entomological surveillance planning tool (ESPT)

 The ESPT is an operational decision-support tool designed to help malaria programs plan entomological surveillance activities, interpret entomological data, and guide programmatic vector control decision-making.
 Developed in response to malaria program demand, the ESPT distills guidance from technical partners such as WHO and the President’s Malaria Initiative into actionable step-by-step instruction for use by national malaria programs and partners to strengthen entomological surveillance and support locally-tailored, cost-effective, and evidence-based vector control.
 The ESPT can be used by national programs, implementing partners, research institutions, or other organizations in different ways, including: annual planning of entomological surveillance activities based on priority program questions; interpretation of entomological surveillance data; integration and analysis of entomological and epidemiological data; foci and outbreak investigations; and programmatic evaluations of vector control interventions, among others.

-The ESPT was developed, piloted, and iterated by the MEI and University of Notre Dame and is available in English, French, Portuguese, and Spanish.
-The full ESPT and its translations can be downloaded from the MEI toolkit.
-To support scale-up of the ESPT, the MEI will also develop and pilot a user-friendly web-based application of the ESPT in 2021-2022.
+The ESPT was developed, piloted, and iterated by the MEI and University of Notre Dame and is available as a PDF document in English, French, Portuguese, Spanish, and Farsi, or as an interactive software application.
+The full ESPT in its various forms can be downloaded from the MEI Malaria Elimination Toolkit.
+Programmatic use cases of the ESPT in Mozambique, Namibia, and Panama are also available.